matthewmoto/atmega_a7105/README.md

 # Getting Started #

 A single node mesh isn't very interesting.
-Some of these examples use 2 radios under the same Pro Mini, some have only one radio but are meant to talk to other nodes on the mesh.
-At the top of each, there should be a brief hookup guide to help explain how each one fits together.
+Thusly, to start doing things other than being a lonely radio singing to yourself, you'll need a pair of nodes to make a mesh.

 ## Register Host Test ##
 This sketch can be found at examples/register\_host\_test/atmega\_a7105.ino.
 To build it, simply copy